-If you are looking for a 15-minute recipe for your frozen Basa/ Pangasius Fish, this Baked Pangasius Fish is for you.
-Quick, cheap, healthy and super easy to make, this is one of my reccommended for a busy day.
+If you are looking for a 15-minute recipe for your frozen Basa/Pangasius Fish, this Baked Pangasius Fish is just what you need.
+It’s quick, affordable, healthy, and super easy to prepare, making it one of my recommended choices for a busy day.

 Pangasius fish, known for its mild taste and tender texture, transforms into a delicious meal when baked.
 The beauty of this recipe lies in its ease of preparation and the minimal number of ingredients required.
-Whether you’re a busy parent looking for a quick dinner idea or someone seeking a healthier meal option, Baked Pangasius Fish fits the bill.
-You can just take several basa fillets from freezer, season a bit and throw them into the oven.
+Whether you’re a busy parent searching for a quick dinner idea or someone looking for a healthier meal option, Baked Pangasius Fish fits the bill.
+You can simply take several Basa fillets from the freezer, season them lightly, and place them in the oven.

 Ingredients for 15-min Baked Basa Fish from Frozen